yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part1.markdown

 #### Query returning partial results

-In some cases when querying the space for objects only specific attributes of an objects are required and not the entire object (delta read).
-For that purpose the Projection API can be used where you can specify which attributes are of interest and the space will only populate these attributes with the actual data when the result is returned back to the user.
+In some cases when querying the Space for objects only specific attributes of an objects are required and not the entire object (delta read).
+For that purpose the Projection API can be used where you can specify which attributes are of interest and the Space will only populate these attributes with the actual data when the result is returned back to the user.
 This approach reduces network overhead and can vastly improve performance.

 In this example below we are just interested in the name attribute of the user object:
 {%highlight csharp  %}